 “Following on from a successful 2017 IPWEA Australasian Fleet Conference, the 2018 Conference will be dedicated to innovation, efficiency and solutions.
 It’s a mixed-fleet conference run by practitioners, for practitioners, and will cover everything from graders to push mowers and everything in between.

 No matter what part of fleet you work in, no matter the size of your organisation, this is the fleet conference that will give you practical information you can take back to your organisation and start using the next day.

 With an expert fleet executive team boasting at least 160 years of industry knowledge from around Australia, IPWEA is the right organisation to deliver this conference.”

 “IPWEA Fleet has stamped itself as the peak industry body that provides professional development for our members across Australia.

 The IPWEA Fleet Council is made up of practitioners who work in, and know the industry.
-This allows the professional development, designed and delivered by the IPWEA, to be relevant and timely.
+This level of operational understanding allows the IPWEA Fleet to deliver relevant and timely professional development programs.

 Steven Colliver Manager Fleet Management Services Dubbo Regional Council